cashbff

 cashbff shows you

-it lays it out in plain language and tells you why it matters, with zero judgment.
+it lays it out and tells you why it matters.

 cashbff walks you through it